kirkkohler/hogjam4/readme.md

 ### HouseOGames 4
 Originally created during the HouseOGames (4th Edition) hack meet-up at Reactor in Seattle, WA in March 2013.

 The game was branched from Seth Vincent's <a href="https://github.com/sethvincent/hogjam4">hogjam4</a> repo.
-You can read more about our hogjam4 team's game and the event on this <a href="http://tomorrowsgamer.com/news/hogjam-4/">hogjam4 blog post</a>.
+You can read more about our hogjam4 team's game and the event on this <a href="http://tomorrowsgamer.com/news/hogjam-4/">hogjam4 blog post</a> - The Baby game.

+Original team of HOGJam 4 - The Baby game
+ * <a href="https://github.com/sethvincent">Seth Vincent</a>
+ * <a href="https://github.com/suisea">Sui Sea</a>

 ## Theme
 ---
-The Baby
+Zombies, bam!

 ## The Team
 ---
- * <a href="https://github.com/sethvincent">Seth Vincent</a>
- * <a href="https://github.com/suisea">Sui Sea</a>
  * <a href="https://github.com/kirkkohler">Kirk Kohler</a>

 # Set up